nnzine/inspos/content-exploration/not-random.md

 print("Random number:", math.random(100))
 ```

-We can use this as a simple way to explore generative music!
+We can use this as a powerful yet simple way to explore generative music!
 Let's make a new norns script; first we'll set up the engine and sequins.

 ```lua
 s = require 'sequins'